Dear Caring Parent,

 - Plan that it will take a little longer in the grocery store.
 After you have done this a few times it will actually get easier.
 It is a bit of a pain in the neck at first unless you like this level of detail!

 - If you have a child that loves detail and loves doing math, involve them!

 - If your child doesn’t love math or detail, try this app game, Smash Up Your Food

 - In general, shop the outside aisles of the grocery store more than the inside aisles; you’ll find less of the added sugars/refined sugars/artificial sugars.

 - Use stevia.
 I just discovered this recently myself.
 Of course, then I learned that I was using refined stevia (the white kind) so it is ’empty’ food.
 I have to look for the brown stevia!
 It’s a journey, as a friend of mine says.
-But, this sweetner, that comes from a sweet plant in South America, tastes great, has no calories, has a zero glycemic index (meaning it has no carbs), no artificial ingredients if it isn’t refined, and no effect on blood sugar.
+But, this sweetener, which comes from a sweet plant in South America, tastes great, has no calories, has a zero glycemic index (meaning it has no carbs), no artificial ingredients if it isn’t refined, and no effect on blood sugar.
 It’s the perfect solution to this contemporary parenting challenge!
-There are converstion charts for cooking with it at http://www.stevia.net/conversion.html
+To help, here are conversion charts for cooking.

 - Most importantly, find the rewards that are healthy and help your child feel truly rewarded.
 Ask them what makes them feel like they got a reward outside of the sugar demon.
 And write to me about it in the reply section.